Thomas Ray (cricketer)

-Thomas Ray (born c.
-1770, probably in Berkshire; date and place of death unknown) was an English cricketer who played mainly for Berkshire and Middlesex.
+Thomas Ray (dates unknown) was an English cricketer who played mainly for Berkshire and Middlesex.
 He was for many years employed by Marylebone Cricket Club (MCC) as a professional who probably coached the members.

 Ray was a good batsman but principally noted for his fielding, which was outstanding.
-Ray's known career of 81 major matches was from 1792 to 1811.
+Ray's known career of 72 first-class cricket matches was from 1792 to 1811.